 Some people “train” their water kefir grains to ferment in coconut water directly.
 I would watch the performance, fizz, reproduction of the grains to gauge when to feed them with sugar water again and allow them to “rest”.

-Print or save this JPEG for your own step-by-step Water Kefir making recipe and care sheet:
+Print or save this PDF for your own step-by-step Water Kefir making recipe and care sheet:

 Common questions & feedback from everyday people like you!

 “I’m following your instructions and your awesome recipe and made some delish Kefir pop (yay!
 So exciting!)”

 1. Should I be rinsing the grains off each time after I strain them before adding more sugar water to them?
 I haven’t actually been rinsing them.